Xquiset/Xquiset.github.io/README.md

 ### You gotta collect all the treasure before you get collected by what else is in there
 ### There are all sorts of traps and walls down in this cave.
 Can you break through them on your way to freedom?
 ### Anything can happen.
 Nothing is as easy as it seems..
-### The Miner can move in any direction.
-Even Diagonally!
+### The Miner can move in any of the Cardinal Directions!!